-Whether you are a seasoned tax professional or just learning the basics, Tax Foundation University offers valuable knowledge on the individual and business federal tax code and how taxpayers respond to the code.
+Whether you are a seasoned tax professional or just learning the basics, Tax Foundation University offers valuable knowledge on individual and business tax policy and how taxpayers respond to the code.
 The course is designed for congressional staff, focusing on tax provisions often targeted for reform and explaining current tax issues before Congress with an eye towards their economic implications.

 Tax Foundation University 2024 Overview